okoth-lydia/pytests/README.md

 - Assert statement simply checks the function and raised an assert error if the condition specified after the assert is false

 - Finally, run the test

+For more info, visit https://github.com/AndyLPK247/tau-intro-to-pytest on github; and https://testautomationu.applitools.com/pytest-tutorial/chapter1.html